Top Things to Do in Santa Fe: A Guide to Art, Architecture, and Cuisine

 7. Palace of Governors

 The Palace of Governors is one of the most historic landmarks in Santa Fe.
 This adobe building dates back to the early 1600s.
-It was originally built as the seat of the Spanish colonial government.
+It was initially built as the seat of the Spanish colonial government.
 Over the years, it has served many roles.
 Today, it stands as a museum that showcases the rich history and culture of New Mexico.
 It is one of the must-have things to do in Santa Fe.

 8. New Mexico State Capitol

 The New Mexico State Capitol has a second name, the Roundhouse.
 It is an architectural gem in Santa Fe.
 The unique thing about this capital is that it does not have a dome.
 Instead, it features a unique circular design that represents the unity of the state.
-The capitol covers 232,000 square-foot area and also has a 60-foot-high rotunda.
+The Capitol covers a 232,000 square-foot area and also has a 60-foot-high rotunda.
 This building is home to New Mexico’s legislative offices and chambers.

 Visitors can take a self-guided tour to explore the art and exhibits inside.
 The New Mexico State Capitol features a remarkable collection of local art, including works by Native American artists.
-It has around 600 artworks including paintings, sculptures, and photographs.
+It has around 600 artworks, including paintings, sculptures, and photographs.
 It also offers a chance to learn about New Mexico’s history and government.
 The design of the building and the surrounding grounds make it an interesting stop for those exploring Santa Fe.

 9. Bandelier National Monument